 In all, our testing revealed that few brands excel at all recovery challenges.
 We found that some did better at recovering lost pictures and video files, while others did remarkably well at resurrecting reformatted MS Office files.
 Some were more successful at recovering from hard disk drives, while others were surprisingly adept at microSD card recovery.
 Overall, we collected 48 data points on each reviewed software package, and we discuss the strengths and weaknesses of the programs in their respective reviews.

 As expected, most software packages had little trouble recovering a fair percentage of the lost files.
 Among all the software we tested, the average recovery rate for lost files was close to 100% from both hard disk and solid-state drives, but overall they averaged only a 50% recovery from a microSD card.
-Average recovery rates of the tested software dropped significantly when it came to overwritten files: 19% for HDD, 12% for SSD and only 9% for microSD cards.
 The average rates for recovering files from a reformatted drive was more consistent across the devices we tested, with 50% of the files from the HDD and SSD, and 46% from a microSD card.

 Furthermore, it's important to note that the recovery rates within each software often varied greatly depending on which storage device was being scanned and the type of data loss being recovered.
 For example, one program found 100% of the lost files from a solid-state drive but only 63% of the lost files from a micro SD card.
 That same software was also only able to find 33% of the files lost to a reformatted SSD, but it was still able to find 99% of those same files on a microSD card.

 Clearly, no single recovery application can do everything, and the best software choice will depend on your specific data recovery needs.
 However, there are some that performed better across the board than others.
 We found the best overall recovery rate with Stellar Phoenix Windows Data Recovery Professional.
-Its data recovery engine worked best across all three of our test devices and even recovered almost half of the overwritten files from our microSD card, including all the picture and MS Office files.
+Its data recovery engine worked best across each of our test devices.
 Data Rescue PC3 had the next best recovery rate overall, although it received the Gold Award because it has the best compliment of features, including providing professional data recovery services.
 Likewise, Data Recovery Wizard Professional from EaseUS had the third best rate, but fell short in the area of additional features.
 We found value in each reviewed software package, and each review explains more in depth exactly how each one excelled.

 Not All Found Files Are Recoverable